Full Course Yellow Procedures

 How does a Full Course Yellow work in Road Races?

-A FCY caution is signaled via a message box visible to the driver, a message from your spotter, and a yellow flag appears on screen.
+A FCY caution is signaled via a message box visible to the driver, a message from your spotter, and a yellow flag appears on the screen.

 The order will be frozen the moment the full-course caution begins.
 Cars causing the caution or otherwise seen as out of control may not be awarded a place in the pacing order until they are detected as on course and under control.